aifoundry-org/llvm/README.Esperanto.txt

    is explicit for builtin functions and rounding modes are required.
-Also, for instructions which use m0 to selectively update the destination register, the first operand to the builtin is the vector value used for unslected values.
+Also, for instructions which use m0 to selectively update the destination register, the first operand to the builtin is the vector value used for unselected values.
 Thus an example for fadd_ps might be:

 float __attribute((vector_size(32)))